 On the Music Supervision side of things, here are some of the brands we’ve worked with:

-Music Makes The Difference is founded by music industry veteran Ben Klinger, and backed by a global team of talented artists.
-Here’s a little background on Ben.
+Music Makes The Difference is founded by music industry veteran Ben Klinger aka DJ El Dopa, and backed by a global team of talented artists.

-Radio, clubs & bars, restaurants, hotels, marketing & advertising agencies, weddings, retail stores, and art openings are some of the places where Ben has worked his musical magic, from his native Southern California to Miami, New York, Montréal, San Francisco, Austin, Houston, Hawaii, and even overseas in London, Costa Rica and Brazil.
-2011 saw El Dopa open up for high profile acts such as Fitz & The Tantrums and platinum recording artist Kate Nash (UK), and in 2012 Ben embarked on a DJ tour of Brazil, playing 4 events in 3 cities.
-He’s also produced, managed, & licensed music projects on a national scale for brands such as Lexus, Casio, and Scion, for whom he helped direct the musical focus of the brand’s marketing strategy during the brand launch and for the following 5 years.
+Ben Klinger has also produced, managed, & licensed music projects for brands such as Lexus, Casio, and Scion, for whom he helped direct the musical focus of the brand’s national marketing strategy during its first 5 years.
 The success of the groundbreaking campaign is now a subject of discussion in marketing courses, and countless brands have since followed suit.

-In 2009, Ben completed the course Music Supervision For Film & TV at UCLA Extension.
+In 2009, Ben completed the course Music Supervision For Film & TV at UCLA.

 THE STORY OF…